UmbertoAugusto/MBGd-YOLO/README.md

 The code presented here was used in [@felipe-brrt](https://github.com/felipe-brrt) Bachelor's Thesis to evaluate the advantages of YOLOv8 over Faster-RCNN.
 Another significant contribution from the group was a new approach to processing the dataset.
 High-resolution images are now tiled into smaller ones, preventing the neural network from having to downscale them.
 As a result, the objects of interest are no longer reduced in size, making their identification easier.

+This repository implements the YOLOv8 model and introduces a key methodological innovation: nested k-fold cross-validation.
+This approach provides a more rigorous and unbiased evaluation of the model's performance, ensuring our results are more realistic and generalizable to unseen data.

 ## Installation

 This project was developed and tested using the following specifications.
 To ensure the full reproducibility of the results, it is strongly recommended to use the same version of Python and the libraries listed in the `requirements.txt` file.
 However, the code does not rely on specific features that are prone to breaking in newer versions.
 The project is therefore likely to work with newer versions of Python (e.g., 3.9+) and the listed libraries.
 If you choose to use newer versions, please be aware that unexpected behavior may occur, or that minor code adjustments may be required.